-2 Federal Courthouses in LA Damaged During Protest
+2 Federal Buildings in LA Damaged During Protest

-LOS ANGELES (CN) — At least two federal courthouses in downtown Los Angeles were damaged Saturday night as hundreds of protesters marched through downtown while police used less-lethal rounds on a small group that smashed windows.
+LOS ANGELES (CN) — At least two federal buildings, including a courthouse in downtown Los Angeles were damaged Saturday night as hundreds of protesters marched through downtown while police used less-lethal rounds on a small group that smashed windows.

 The Los Angeles Police Department issued a citywide alert around 7 p.m. on Saturday due to the protests and the alert remained in effect for the downtown area through the morning, according to Officer Mike Lopez.